-His last five collections, with Bloodaxe Books, have won numerous accolades.
+His last six collections, with Bloodaxe Books, have won numerous accolades.
 He has been shortlisted twice for the T.S.
 Eliot prize and twice for the Saltire.
-He has gained three Poetry Book Society Recommendations, and won three Scottish Arts Council Awards.
+He has gained four Poetry Book Society Recommendations, and won three Scottish Arts Council Awards.

 After holding writer's residencies in Dumfires and Galloway and in Morayshire, Bill Herbert moved to Newcastle in 1994 to take up the Northern Arts Literary Fellowship.
 Subsequently he held residencies with Cumbria Arts in Education and the Wordsworth Trust.

 He has engaged in numerous public art and cross-media projects in the North-East, making a film in Berwick, originating sculptures in Ambleside and Dumfries, and writing a poem for a strip of stainless steel to be set into the pavement in Graingertown.
 He is the poetry consultant for the Westpark project, originating text and co-ordinating artworks across this development in Darlington, one of the largest public art projects in the North East.
 On campus, working with Colin Hagan, he produced the piece Pentad outside the Robinson Library, and conceived of and curated the text gallery LIT, projected on the wall of Percy Building.